-Mr. Yan Tsz Yin (甄子賢), aged 51, is the senior manager of the business development and sales operations departments of our Group.
+Mr. Yan Tsz Yin (甄子賢), aged 52, is the general manager, business development of our Group.
 Mr. Yan joined our Group in September 1999.
 He is responsible for managing our Group's business development and sales operations functions.
 Mr. Yan graduated from the City Polytechnic of Hong Kong (currently the City University of Hong Kong) with a degree of Bachelor of Engineering majoring in Computer Engineering in December 1994.
 He has around 19 years of experience in the sales and marketing of IT solutions and services.

-Ms. Wong Yuk Lam (黃鈺霖), aged 44, is the general manager, finance of our Group.
+Ms. Wong Yuk Lam (黃鈺霖), aged 45, is the general manager, finance of our Group.
 Ms. Wong joined our Group in May 2005.
 She oversees the overall accounting and treasury functions of our Group.
 She was also the company secretary of Expert HK from November 2015 to March 2020.